open-orchestra/open-orchestra-docs/en/cookbook/media_strategy.rst

 Rendering
 ---------

 Each media type have a specific rendering.
-A video is presented in a <video> html tag when an image is rendered with a <img> tag.
+A video is presented in a <video> html tag while an image is rendered with a <img> tag.
 To render our zip media and or its tar.gz alternative, we need to code a strategy implementing `OpenOrchestra\Media\DisplayMedia\DisplayMediaInterface`.